sap218/acidoseq/README.md

 # acidoseq

+Studying Acidobacteria reads.

 Author __Samantha C Pendleton__

-Studying Acidobacteria reads.

-Kaiju output provides taxon ID and the corredponding sequence, my package outputs the Acidobacteria species alongside annotation, plots, and information on the unclassified reads.
+[**Kaiju**]](http://kaiju.binf.ku.dk) output provides taxon ID and the corredponding sequence, my package outputs the Acidobacteria species alongside annotation, plots, and information on the unclassified reads.

 - Input Kaiju Output after extracting the two columns: sequence ID and NCBI taxonomy list (`result_seqid_taxon.csv`), plus the list of NCBI taxons of Acidobacteria (`acido_taxid.csv`)
 - Output FASTA file of all the matched Acidobacteria reads
-- Input this list to other scripts
+- Input this FASTA file to the other scripts

 ## Installation

 ###### Pip
-**Note** for now you can copy the scripts yourself, just make sure you edit the file paths!
+**Note**: for now you can copy the scripts yourself, just make sure you edit the file paths!

 ###### Files
-I used the [Kaiju](http://kaiju.binf.ku.dk) output: columns 2 and 3 which included sequence references and the NCBI taxons.
+I used the Kaiju output: columns 2 and 3 which included sequence references and the NCBI taxons.

 1. Filter the output with only classified labels
 2. Cut the columns
 3. Converted the txt to csv (comma-delimted).

 `$ awk '$1 == "C"' kaiju.out > kaijuC.out`

 `$ cut -f2,3 kaijuC.out > results.txt`

 `$ sed 's/\s\+/,/g' results.txt > result_seqid_taxon.csv`

 ## Usage
 Use this file first: `kaiju_taxon_search.py`

 ###### Input
-Result csv file (`result_seqid_taxon.csv`) of the sequence IDs and NCBI taxons from the **Kaiju** output.
+Result csv file (`result_seqid_taxon.csv`) of the sequence IDs and NCBI taxons from the Kaiju output.
 List of all the NCBI taxonomy numbers and their corresponding Acidobacteria species (`acido_taxid.csv`).

 ###### Output
-FASTA file: list of the reads which match the Acidobacteria taxons.
+FASTA file: list of the reads which match the Acidobacteria taxons: `acido_reads_2018-07-28_22-28-17.fa`

-`acido_reads_2018-07-28_22-28-17.fa`

 This file is what you should input into the other **Python** scripts, e.g. `AGCT.py`.